The vaccine feud between Europe and AstraZeneca, explained

 Which one is the AstraZeneca vaccine?

-The vaccine, developed by AstraZeneca and Oxford University, is cheaper and is easier to distribute — because of less demanding storage temperature requirements — than U.S. rivals Moderna and Pfizer, which worked with German partner BioNTech.
+The vaccine, developed by AstraZeneca and Oxford University, is cheaper and easier to distribute than U.S. rivals Moderna and Pfizer, which worked with German partner BioNTech, because of less demanding storage temperature requirements.

-There have been worries about approving it for widespread use due to several gaps during clinical trials, including lack of significant data on the vaccine’s efficacy in people 65 and older.
+There have been worries about approving it for widespread use due to several gaps during clinical trials, including a lack of significant data on the vaccine’s efficacy in people 65 and older.

 Israel recommends coronavirus vaccine for pregnant women, marking a shift as some countries reassess risk